-Cars, motorbikes or vans – whatever you drive, the onus is on you to make sure you have the right vehicle insurance and level of cover active.
+Cars, motorbikes or vans – whatever you drive, the onus is on you to make sure you have the right vehicle insurance and level of cover.

 Is my car insured?

-If you're wondering: "How can I check my car insurance?" we can help.
-The easiest way to run an insurance check on your car – or any other vehicle – is to enter the number plate on the Motor Insurer's Database (MID).
-This free tool will tell you if the car is insured as well as confirming the make and model.
-The database houses insurance information on every insured vehicle in the UK.
+The easiest way to check if your car – or any other vehicle – is insured is to enter the number plate on the Motor Insurer's Database (MID).
+This free tool will tell you if the car's insured as well as confirming the make and model.
+The database keeps insurance information on every insured vehicle in the UK.

-If you’re involved in an accident, you can also use the MIB to check if the other person’s car is insured by running their number plate through the Other Vehicle Look Up service – this will cost you £4.
+If you're involved in an accident, you can also use MID to check if the other person's car is insured by running their number plate through the Other Vehicle Look Up service – this will cost you £4.50.

 What happens if you drive without insurance?

-- 6 penalty points added to your driving licence
+- Six penalty points added to your driving licence

 - A £300 fixed penalty